 I recalled how on that awful first day that marked the beginning of my trial, he had been late in arriving to the courthouse.
 When he had at last showed, he had looked in my direction and I had felt a faint flicker of hope when I met that look, a hope that prevailed in spite of the awful whispers that told me that Complin was a hanging judge.
 For that look had held such a peculiar sympathy, almost an angelic grace, in it that I felt that any man who could look at another man in such a fashion could not act without mercy.
 But that brief moment of assurance ended, for somehow he sensed that I perceived that sympathy and in an instant he quenched whatever angel-part of his soul had shone from out his gaze, and the look that fell on me was of such blank severity that I felt my own soul stiffen beneath it…

 Why then did I try to thieve such a mistress, blaspheme my irreproachable Artemis?
 The act was committed in such a heat of impassioned perversity that it is difficult to recall.
 I think that it was jealousy.
-After her husband was slaughtered in a slave riot – news that she greeted with barely the flicker of an eyelash and that afforded me no small amount of pleasure – her son, Richard, returned from Oxford and said that he intended to manage the estate for a while before taking his father’s place in Bermuda.
-This Richard took an instant disliking to me, I suspect because he sensed that I had usurped his rightful place in his mother’s heart – a place that he had never felt any interest in claiming until now, when it was far too late.
+Three years after my arrival in her home, her husband was slaughtered in a slave riot – news that she greeted with barely the flicker of an eyelash and that afforded me no small amount of pleasure.
+Less happily, however, her son, Richard, returned from Oxford and said that he intended to manage the estate for a while before taking his father’s place in Bermuda.
+This Richard took an instant disliking to me, I suspect because he sensed that, in the three years since my employment, I had usurped his rightful place in his mother’s heart – a place that he had never felt any interest in claiming until now, when it was far too late.
 My mistress was never warm to anyone, for it was not her way, but it was evident in the marks of regard that she bestowed upon me that I was her favored one.
 Richard retaliated by attempting to remind me of my place, conferring on me menial tasks to humiliate and lower my self-regard.

 I looked to my mistress for rescue and here I was sorely disappointed.
 I had not forgotten that peculiarity of taste that caused her to torment what she loved, for I had received ample proof of it all my life.
 But I had never felt it so keenly as I did when I found myself kneeling upon the floor, soaking up the claret that Richard had carelessly let spill, my cheeks burning with silent rage and humiliation, and looked to her for succor.
 When her gaze moved to her son, her eyes reflected a kind of calm contempt; but when her gaze moved to meet me, her eyes became surcharged with a look of animated pleasure that left me in no doubt as to the kind of effect that my suffering was having on my mistress’s senses.